globus/globus-compute/docs/sdk.rst

 may not deserialize correctly in later versions, and the opposite is even more problematic.

-Even a single number difference in python minor versions, ie from 3.10 --> 3.11, can generate issues.
-Micro version differences, ie from 3.11.8 to 3.11.9, are mostly safe, though not universally.
+Even a single number difference in python minor versions (e.g., from 3.12 |rarr| 3.13) can generate issues.
+Micro version differences (e.g., from 3.11.8 |rarr| 3.11.9) are usually safe, though not universally.

 Errors may surface as serialization/deserialization Exceptions, Globus Compute task workers lost due to SEGFAULT, or even incorrect results.